ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/cryosphere_datapool.md

 # Cryosphere Community Datapool
 ## About
 The Cryosphere Community Datapool (CCD) is a joint project between ACCESS-NRI and the [Cryospheric Sciences Working Group (CSWG)](https://forum.access-hive.org.au/c/cryosphere/34).
 The CCD has been designed as an open-access and freely available cryospheric data resource for the community, and houses a variety of datasets commonly used to parameterise ice sheet models.
-Datasets are currently grouped into (*but not limited to*) the following categories:
+Datasets are currently grouped into the following categories:

 - [**Elevation and geometry**](#elevation-and-geometry-data) - These datasets contain digital elevation models and key geometry attributes, including bed topography/bathymetry, ice surface elevation, ice thickness, and ice/ocean masks.